-Number of

-securities

-Number of remaining available

-securities to be for future issuance

-issued upon under equity

-exercise of Weighted-average compensation plans

-outstanding exercise price of (excluding

-options, warrants, outstanding options, securities reflected

-and rights warrants, and rights in column (a))

-Plan Category (a) (b) (c)

-Equity compensation plans approved by security holders ^{1,2} 1,003,000 \$ 0.31 358,000

-Equity compensation plans not approved by security holders

-Total 1,003,000 \$ 0.31 358,000
+Number of securities remaining available Number of securities for future issuance to be issued upon Weighted-average under equity exercise of outstanding options, exercise price of outstanding options, compensation plans (excluding securities warrants, and rights warrants, and rights reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders ^{1,2} 1,187,000 \$ 0.26 871,000 Equity compensation plans not approved by security holders Total 1,187,000 \$ 0.26 871,000

 1 The Company has a stock incentive plan, which became effective May 18, 2006, and expires May 17, 2016 (the "2006 Plan").
 The 2006 Plan provides for the granting of equity awards to employees and directors.
-The maximum number of shares for which equity awards may be granted under the 2006 Plan is 950,000.
+The maximum number of shares for which equity awards may be granted under the 2006 Plan is 1,950,000.
 Options under the 2006 Plan expire no later than ten years from the date of grant or 90 days after employment ceases, whichever comes first, and vest over periods determined by the Board of Directors.